Helmer Dahl: Biography

 He was arrested and later released following the German occupation of Norway in April 1940.
-From 1942 to 1945 he was in exile in the United Kingdom.
+Due to German raid on the intelligence station Theta he left Bergen in 1942 for exile in the United Kingdom until 1945.
 Dahl became the captain of the Norwegian Air Force (1942) and Major (1945).
 Here he became a part of the Technical Committee of the Norwegian High Command, together with scientists and engineers including Fredrik Møller, Svein Rosseland, Leif Tronstad and Gunnar Randers.
 The Technical Committee is considered as the precursor to the Norwegian Defence Research Establishment which was established in 1946.

 Following the liberation of Norway, Dahl worked at the Norwegian Defence Research Establishment from 1946 to 1949, but then returned to the Chr.
 Michelsen Institute where he was a research director from 1950 to 1978.
 From 1950 to 1958 Dahl was chairman of the Acoustic Research Committee.